All you need to know about planning an educational visit

 What happens on a typical site visit?

 All school groups have an opportunity to go underground, have a go at panning for gems and hand-drilling, as well as experience a sensory guided tour of selected surface buildings.
 For primary school groups, optional themed workshops lasting from 30mins to half a day, are also available.
-The workshops are led by the Learning team and use artefacts, hands-on group activities, storytelling and dressing-up to encourage the learners’ sensory exploration of various aspects of the mine.
+The workshops are led by the Learning team and use artefacts and hands-on group activities to encourage the learners’ sensory exploration of various aspects of the mine.
 Check out our relevant key stage section of this website or the ‘Learning at Geevor’ leaflet for the selection of workshops and activities available.
 The day will be timetabled for you to make the most of your time onsite and tailored to your groups’ specific needs.

 How do I know what to do onsite?